 Starting in 2011, the New York State Wine Grape Growers, the New York Wine and Grape Foundation and the Lake Erie Regional Grape Program, Inc. initiated a process with New York's Department of Agriculture and Markets to establish a statewide 'Research and Development Order' that would provide a continuing funding source for viticulture research in New York.
 I spoke with Jim Bedient, who farms 100 acres of grapes near Branchport and is the chairman of the board of the New York Wine and Grape Foundation about the proposed order in early July.
-A copy of the draft Research and Development Order is posted here.
+Here is a copy of the draft Research and Development Order.

 What is a Research and Development Order and how will it work?

 A Research and Development Order, commonly known as a market order, is an assessment administered by the NY Department of Agriculture and Markets that will provide a private funding stream for research that benefits New York grape growers.
 Every grower will pay an assessment based on tonnage and value which will go into a fund administered by Ag and Markets, and 100% of the money will fund research and extension projects that will assist the industry.
 Although these are called 'market' orders, our petition specifies research, and none of the funds will go toward marketing.

 The original petition was submitted by the New York Wine and Grape Foundation, the New York State Wine Grape Growers, and the Lake Erie Regional Grape Program, Inc., a juice grape processor group in western New York that has had a voluntary assessment of $0.75 per ton to support research and extension for ten years.
 We did so, in part, because when we went to the legislature in 2010 to ask for restoration of funding for the NY Wine and Grape Foundation--which had been 'zeroed out' in the governor's budget--they asked what the industry would do in the future to support research.
 This is our answer.